USE CASES

 Organization Type

-Multinational firm evaluating expansion into a new market with regulatory complexity and evolving political and economic conditions.
+Multinational firm evaluating expansion into a market with regulatory complexity, evolving public concern, and shifting political and economic conditions.

 Role & Mandate